 The CTET (Central Teacher Eligibility Test) is considered a litmus test of sorts for school teachers in India.
 This mandatory test for landing teaching jobs in government-run schools tests your aptitude as a teacher on various levels – from your knowledge of the subject matter to your ability to impart this knowledge in a manner that resonates with children of Classes 1 to 8.
-Conducted by the Central Board of Secondary Education, the CTET exam is usually held in the month of September and the date for CTET 2018 is September 16.
-With a little over 60 days at hand, now is the time to press the pedal on your CTET 2018 exam preparation.
+Conducted by the Central Board of Secondary Education, the CTET exam is usually held in the month of September and CTET Exam date 2019 is July 7, 2019.
+With a little over 60 days at hand, now is the time to press the pedal on your CTET 2019 exam preparation.
 Here’s how you can crack the CTET exam with just two months of earnest preparation:

 Know the Exam Pattern

 With limited time at hand, the foremost focus of your CTET 2019 exam preparation should be to understand what this exam entails.
 Here is an overview of what you can expect from the CTET entrance: